Loire Valley Wine

 The Loire is the longest river in France, stretching about 630 miles from its source in the Ardeche to Sancerre in the centre of France and on to Nantes on the western coast of France.
 On its journey it flows over some of the richest agricultural land in France.
 River valleys of sand, hillsides of tuffeau and areas of flint, all giving their unique flavour to the individual appellations.

 There is a long love affair in the Loire with excellent cuisine from simple, fresh ingredients which pair well with the selection of wines from the region.
 Oysters and Muscadet, Coteaux de Layon as an aperatif, Rosé for summer barbecues.
-Fruity or earthy Bourgueils and Chinons for gibier and red meats.
+Fruity or earthy Bourgueils and Chinons for gibier (wild game) and red meats.

 This passion has also put Loire Valley among the world’s leading regions for organic and biodymanic wine – a perfect way to allow the fruit and terroir to be displayed through wine.
 The nearby vineyards of Saumur Champigny are full of wild flowers in bloom from Spring to Autumn, a true photo opportunity.